JohnCselcuk/kickstarter-analysis/README.md

 # Results
 # Outcomes Based on Launch Date Results
 The line chart picture as shown, we can tell May is the best month to start a theater campaign will be highest amount of successful outcomes.
-We can say December is not the best month to lunch a theater campaign, in this direction we can see results are lowest number of successful outcomes.
-In month of December, successful and failed campaigns are almost equal.
+We can say December is not the best month to lunch a theater campaign.
+In this direction we can see results are lowest number of successful outcomes.
+In the month of December, successful and failed campaigns are almost equal.

 # Outcomes Based on Launch Date